0xZon/0xZon.github.io/_posts/2023-11-06-The-Cost-of-Neglected-Vulnerabilities-Oktas-Wake-Up-Call.md

 Okta suggested that their Device Trust capabilities, combined with ongoing work on session cookie theft, would address the issue.
 Come to find out it was not.
 Okta had **17** months to remediate this vulnerability, and sadly it took a breach for them to make quick work of the vulnerability.

+In the face of ongoing cybersecurity threats, including the alarming rise in breaches facilitated by Adversary-in-the-Middle (AitM) attacks for cookie stealing and business email compromises, the importance of security research and swift vendor response cannot be overstated.
+The Okta breach serves as a stark reminder that timely identification and remediation of vulnerabilities are essential in safeguarding data and systems.